Guide to Market Suspension in the NEM

 AEMO must cap spot prices in regions upstream of a suspended region in accordance with NER clause 3.14.5(f) to minimise the accrual of negative inter-regional settlement residues.

-AEMO updates and publishes the Market Suspension Pricing Schedule weekly and 14 days in advance, in accordance with its Estimated Price Methodology .
-The Guide to Market Suspension Pricing Schedule provides further information on these schedules.
+The Guide to Market Suspension Pricing Schedule (589 KB, pdf) provides further information on these schedules.
 These documents can be found on the Market Suspension Pricing Schedule webpage.
 The Market Suspension Pricing Schedules can also be found in the MARKET_SUSPEND_SCHEDULE table of the MMS Data Model.

 Market Suspension Compensation